evanxd/mqtthook/README.md

   .trigger(data => { console.log(`PM2.5: ${data.pm2_5}`); });
 ```

-Please sent a JSON data with the format, like `{ "pm2_5": 17 }` to the `hooked-topic` topic on the `mqtt://test.mosquitto.org` broker to trigger the hook.
-It will show the PM2.5 value you send to.
+You can send a JSON data with the format `{ "pm2_5": 17 }` to the `hooked-topic` topic on the `mqtt://test.mosquitto.org` broker to trigger the MQTThook.
+The [RunKit page][mqtthook-example] will show the PM2.5 value you send to.

 ## How-to
 Initialize a MQTThook instance.